tpwalke2/tpwalke2.github.io/docs/_posts/2023-02-08-build-pipeline-decision-process-examples.markdown

 tags:
 - appveyor
 - circleci
-- jenkins
 - continuous-integration
 - continuous-delivery
 ---
-On the [last post][last-post], I laid out the decisions that go into a build pipeline.
+In the [last post][last-post], I laid out the decisions that go into a build pipeline.
 With this post, I want to walk through my decisions on a couple of personal projects.

 # CodePointEnumGenerator